Skip to main content

 2.0

-Department of Transportation issues order requiring states and localities to cooperate with federal immigration enforcement in order to receive funding
+Department of Transportation issues order requiring states and localities to cooperate with federal immigration enforcement for funding

 1. Original Date Announced